 Adam Bandt is the Federal Member for Melbourne.

-He holds the portfolios of Employment and Workplace Relations; Science, Research and Innovation; Climate Change; and Energy.
+He holds the portfolios of Employment and Workplace Relations; Science, Research and Innovation; Climate Change; Energy; and Public Sector.

 Before becoming an MP, Adam worked as a public interest lawyer representing some of Melbourne's lowest paid workers, including outworkers in the clothing industry.